noiseprotocol/noise_spec/noise.md

 To precisely define the processing rules we adopt an object-oriented terminology, and present three "objects" which encapsulate state variables and provide "methods" which implement processing logic.
-These three objects are presented as a hierarchy: each higher layer object includes one instance of the object beneath it.
+These three objects are presented as a hierarchy: each higher-layer object includes one instance of the object beneath it.
 From lowest-layer to highest, the objects are:

  * A **`CipherState`** object contains `k` and `n` variables, which it uses to